 Purpose of MRI TM Joint

-Evaluate patients with persistent jaw pain, stiffness, or clicking.
+Assess long-standing jaw pain, rigidity, or clicking.

-Assess inflammatory joint diseases, such as synovitis.
+Evaluate inflammatory processes such as synovitis.

-Examine restricted mouth opening or jaw locking.
+Investigate limited mouth opening or jaw locking.

 Indications for the Test

-Chronic jaw pain or dysfunction.
+Chronic jaw pain or dysfunction

-Clicking, popping, or grating sounds in the jaw.
+Clicking, popping, or grating sounds in the jaw

-Limited mouth opening or locking of the jaw.
+Limited mouth opening or jaw locking

-History of facial trauma.
+History of facial trauma

-Swelling or tenderness in the TMJ region.
+Swelling or tenderness in the TMJ region

-Suspected arthritis or joint degeneration.
+Suspected arthritis or joint degeneration

-Evaluation of congenital abnormalities or developmental disorders of the jaw.
+Evaluation of congenital or developmental jaw disorders

 During the Scan

-The scan typically lasts 20–40 minutes depending on the sequences performed.
+The scan typically takes 20–40 minutes

 After the Scan

-Imaging Sequences Commonly Used
+Imaging Sequences Used

-T1-weighted images: for structural anatomy and bone marrow.
+T1-weighted images: Evaluate anatomy and bone marrow

-T2-weighted images: for fluid detection and inflammation.
+T2-weighted images: Detect fluid and inflammation

-Proton density sequences: for disc morphology.
+Proton density sequences: Assess disc structure

 Benefits of MRI TM Joint